birc-gsa-solutions/fastq-c-cmake/README.md

 You can test your program using `./test-list-names.sh`.

+The CMake file is set up to build `list-names` from `src/list-names.c`, so that is a good place to start.

 ## Exercise

 Write a program, `list-seqs`, that reads a SimpleFASTQ file and outputs all the read sequences, one sequence per line.

 You can test your program using `./test-list-seqs.sh`.

+The CMake file is set up to build `list-seqs` from `src/list-seqs.c`, so that is a good place to start.